hwanggu-corgi/hwanggu-log/update.md

     - Korea
     - Canada

+1. Corgi add progress #29 on practicing coding interview♥♥
+    - Corgi working on problem `나누어 떨어지는 숫자 배열` in Programmers
+        - Corgi working on adding pseudocode♥♥

-1. Corgi add progress #75 on back-end engineer path from Codeacademy♥♥
+2. [on hold] Corgi add progress #75 on back-end engineer path from Codeacademy♥♥
     - Corgi working on Lesson 10 - Build a Back-End with Node/Express.js
-        - Corgi working on lesson `Learn Node.js` (14/15)
+        - Corgi completed lesson `Learn Node.js` (15/15)

-2. Corgi add progress #29 on practicing coding interview♥♥
-    - Corgi working on problem `나누어 떨어지는 숫자 배열` in Programmers

 ### November 29th, 2020